destel/silent/README.md

 True to its name, it operates silently, making your code less verbose and more secure.

+> ⚠️ **Warning**: This library is in early development stage and should not be used in production yet.

 ## Key features
 - Zero boilerplate: configure encryption once and use it everywhere
 - Pluggable Crypter interface for custom encryption strategies
-- MultiKeyCrypter: Built-in crypter supporting key rotation, powered by MinIO encryption-at-rest library
+- Built-in crypter that supports key rotation and powered by the encryption-at-rest library from [MinIO](https://github.com/minio/sio)
-- HashiCorp Vault Crypter: Integration with HashiCorp Vault encryption service (coming soon)
+- HashiCorp Vault Adapter: Integration with HashiCorp Vault encryption service (coming soon)
 - Support for SQL databases, JSON serialization, and more formats (BSON and others coming soon)

-> ⚠️ **Warning**: This library is in early development stage and should not be used in production yet.

 ## Installation